Deya-B/Bioinformatics/Linux-Python-DataBases/Python/PMDM_AccessBiomedDB.md

 >        print("Success!")
 > ```
 >
-> If you invoke `.raise_for_status()`, then Requests will raise an HTTPError for status codes between 400 and 600.
-If the status code indicates a successful request, then the program will proceed without raising that exception.
+> If you invoke `.raise_for_status()`, then Requests will raise an HTTPError for status codes between 400 and 600. <br>
+> If the status code indicates a successful request, then the program will proceed without raising that exception.

 #### Content